flavienbwk/book-devops/eng/AUDIOBOOK.md

 git operates on a branching principle.
 By default, only the main branch, `main` or `master`, exists.
 It's considered "stable".
 If an integrator has to deploy software in production, they will choose the code from this branch.

 A developer wanting to design a new feature will create a new branch from the main branch.
 This results in a copy of the code where changes (commits) are at their discretion, without disturbing others.
 Once the feature is finalized, the developer can make a "merge request" towards the main branch.
-Figure <spanc/>\ref{fig:classicgitmerge} illustrates the simplest possible git workflow.

-!Basic organizational method in a git project: one branch per developed feature.\label{fig:classicgitmerge}

-There are three questions to ask when determining a "good" git workflow:
+There are three questions to answer when determining a "good" git workflow:

 1. Will this method adapt to the size of my team?
 2. Does this method easily allow for reverting to a previous version of the code in case of an error?